sigmf/SigMF/sigmf-spec.md

 of samples.
 If two annotations have the same `sample_start`, there is no defined ordering between them.
-If `sample_count` is not provided, it SHOULD be assumed that the annotation applies from `sample_start` through the end of the dataset, in all other cases `sample_count` MUST be provided.
+If `sample_count` is not provided, it SHOULD be assumed that the annotation applies from `sample_start` through the end of the Dataset, in all other cases `sample_count` MUST be provided.

 The `freq_lower_edge` and `freq_upper_edge` fields SHOULD be at RF if the feature is at a known RF frequency.
 If there is no known center frequency (as